ctu-mrs/ctu-mrs.github.io/docs/software/gdb.md

 ```
 ulimit -c unlimited
 ```
-Now, when a program crashes, its core will be autmatically saved a file named `core` in the current path (this is the default behaviour).
+Now, when a program crashes, its core will be automatically saved a file named `core` in the current path (this is the default behaviour).
 If you need to differentiate between coredumps from different programs, enable coredumping with PID:
 ```
 echo 1 | sudo tee /proc/sys/kernel/core_uses_pid